yegor256/blog/_posts/2014/jun/2014-06-25-xml-and-xslt-in-browser.md

 its elements have to be presented to an end-user.
 Actually, this document is more suitable for machine parsing instead of reading by a human.

-The document contains data, which is important for its requestor.
+The document contains data, which is important for its requester.
-It's up to the requestor on how to render the data or to not render it at all.
+It's up to the requester on how to render the data or to not render it at all.

 Its second line [associates](http://www.w3.org/TR/xml-stylesheet/) the document with the XSL stylesheet `/xsl/index.xsl` that